sonkashash/Brain-games/README.md

 + In case of 3 correct answers, the game congratulates the player
 + If you answer incorrectly, the game ends

+#### Brain calc

+An [example](https://asciinema.org/a/1DiklSFRnrEPCeIROseMu5xrC) of installing a package, starting a game, winning and losing a player

++ The game welcomes the player
++ The tasks ask you to answer 3 questions to calculate random expressions
++ In case of 3 correct answers, the game congratulates the player
++ If you answer incorrectly, the game ends